rkawamura0483/DRS/README_ADAPTIVE_SCHEDULING.md

 ### Benchmarks

-The system has been evaluated on:
+The system will be evaluated on:

 - **GSM8K**: Math reasoning tasks
 - **HumanEval**: Code generation